Government documents & law

 The Declaration is the most comprehensive international instrument on the rights of indigenous peoples.
 It establishes a universal framework of minimum standards for the survival, dignity and well-being of the indigenous peoples of the world and it elaborates on existing human rights standards and fundamental freedoms as they apply to the specific situation of indigenous peoples.

 - Barrows, J., Chartland, L., Fitzgerlad, O., Schwartz, R. (eds).
 (2019).
 Braiding legal orders: implementing the United Nations Declaration on the Rights of Indigenous Peoples.
-Waterloo, ON: Centre for International Governance Innovation. (print)
+Waterloo, ON: Centre for International Governance Innovation. (print book)

 - Imai, S. (2019).
 Annotated Aboriginal law: The Constitution, Legislation, Treaties and Supreme of Canada and Case Summaries.
-Toronto: Thomson Reuters. (print)
+Toronto: Thomson Reuters. (print book)

 - Krasowski, S. (2019).
 No surrender: the land remains Indigenous.
-Unviersity of Regina Press. (print)
+Unviersity of Regina Press. (print book)

 In August 2017, the Prime Minister announced plans for the dissolution of Indigenous and Northern Affairs Canada (INAC) and the creation of two new departments: Indigenous Services Canada (ISC) and Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
 This transformation will take time and includes engagement with Indigenous peoples.
 This websites of these new departments will be updated as a result of structural changes to the departments.